 Groundbreaking Photo Credit Greenville Chamber Of Commerce, June 2014.

 "Your County, Your Center"

-This addition will double the space for services and activities, including a full kitchen, large dining room, and food pantry collection/distribution center.
+This addition doubles the space for services and activities, including a full kitchen, large dining room, and food pantry collection/distribution center.
 The capital campaign has steadily drawn closer to the goal of $650,000.
 You can donate to the Bond County Senior Center Capital Campaign any time.
 Contributions can be sent to our location at 1001 East Harris Avenue in Greenville, Illinois.
 For more information, call the Center at 664-1465.
 We've supported positive aging for Bond County residents (of all ages!) since 1976 and we need your help now.